xullnn/ls_pull_over_push/210/answers.md

 }
 ```

-- `match_criterion` will be compared with each case clause one by one.
+- `match_criterion` will be compared with each case condition one by one.
 - once a case is matched, it will execute the code inside the clause
 - if there is no `break` or `return` in the matched case, all the following cases will be executed once.
 This is called "fall through".